paulfranco/AndroidInterviewQuestions/README.md

 When all of the processes in an application happen on one thread or when long operations are performed on the UI thread (example: DB queries and Network access).

+**What are the "Background" or "Worker" threads?

+They are extra threads, different from the UI thread, wheere time-consuming operations can be ran.

+**How can you start a new thread?**

+You can start a new thread by creating a new instance of Runable or using AsyncTask.

+**How does AsyncTask work?**

+It is defined by a computation that runs on a background thread.
+Its result is published on the UI thread.

+**How is AsyncTask defined?**

+Via 3 types: Params - what is going to be sent when the execution is started.
+Progress - the way the progress is to be stored during the execution.
+Result - the result expected from the whole computation itself.

+**Which phases does an execution go through when implementing AsyncTask?**

+onPreExecute(), doInBackground(params...), onProgressUpdate(Progress...), onPostExecute(Result).